apache/tvm/relax_spec.md

     2. Otherwise, first evaluate `op` (it must evaluate to a closure or `PackedFunc`).
 Next, we evaluate  `arg1`, `arg2`, …, `argn` in that order and call the results `a1`, `a2`, …, `an`.
         1. If `op` evaluated to a closure, push a new scope onto the stack where arguments `v1`, `v2`, …, `vn` in the closure are bound to `a1`, `a2`, …, and `an`, respectively, and all variables saved in the closure are added to the scope.
 Evaluate the closure body in this new scope; this will be the return value of the call.
 Pop the scope before returning the value.
 (Note that the checking of the structural information of the argument result values and the body values should be done as described in the previous section.)
         2. If `op` evaluated to a `PackedFunc`, simply invoke it. `PackedFunc`s may have arbitrary side effect and are responsible for whether the result is a newly allocated value or aliases another value.
+        3. Similarly, if `op` evaluates to a `PrimFunc` representation, the `PrimFunc` is directly called with its arguments (it likely mutates one or more of them as a result).
 13. For the node `SeqExpr(blocks, body)`, we evaluate as follows:
     1. Push a new scope onto the stack.
     2. Iterate through the `BindingBlock`s in `blocks` in order.
 We will call the current one `block`.
 For each binding in `Block`: